What is Cognitive Behavioral Therapy (CBT)?

 Step 3: Correcting Body Image

-A huge portion of people who want to lose their body weight has a negative view about how they look.
+A huge portion of people who want to lose their body weight has a negative view of how they look.
 That’s why they get attached to excess exercise or not taking proper food.
 But this is not the right way to look at reducing obesity.

 Obviously, to get rid of obesity, you’ll have to focus on exercise and controlling food intake.
 But doing this excessively may harm you.
 So, CBT corrects the viewpoint about their body.
 The body is a part of a person, so getting a fit body is important.
 But that is not everything that someone has.